 Rubber Mounts

-As the name implies, these are mountings points made of rubber similar to suspension bushings.
+As the name implies, these are mounting points made of rubber similar to suspension bushings.
 Rubber mounts are used for minimal motion and have capacities similar to those of engine or transmission mounts.
 These sorts of mounts are usually placed at the rear of the lower control links.

 And because they’re made from rubber, which means the substance can be damaged over time.
 As a result, the mounted components come in close contact or friction, bringing about squeaking sounds when driving.